Dividend Discount Model

 Value of Stock = 5.5 / (0.15 – 0.10) = 110

 Interpretation of Dividend Discount Model

-Dividend discount model gives the investor the price of stock he is intending to invest in.
-If this value is higher than the market price of stock, investor should invest in the stock as it is undervalued.
-Similarly, when the market price is higher than the value calculate through this model, the investor should sell the stock as it is overvalued.
-In the example above, the market price of equity share is lower than its price under dividend discount model.
+The dividend discount model gives the investor the price of the stock he is intending to invest in.
+If this value is higher than the market price of a stock, investor should invest in the stock as it is undervalued.
+Similarly, when the market price is higher than the value calculated through this model, the investor should sell the stock as it is overvalued.
+In the example above, the market price of an equity share is lower than its price under the dividend discount model.
 Therefore, the investor should purchase the shares.